 These “top of the funnel” marketing tips can help you target the right audience and acquire the appropriate customers.
 In the next part of this tip from Daecher, read about “mid funnel” and “lower funnel” marketing considerations.

-Foundational Elements of an Online Learning Marketing Strategy: 7 Steps
+Foundational Elements of an Online Learning Marketing Strategy

-Building a successful online learning business requires an integrated strategy, where your content, product, and marketing are fully coordinated.
-Unlike with traditional print marketing, online consumer marketing used in online learning generates an enormous amount of data.
-Tapping into this data will help your organization refine your approach, and most importantly, find the customers who are most interested in paying for your product.
+Building a successful online learning business requires a fully integrated content, product, and marketing strategy.
+Unlike traditional print marketing, online marketing generates an enormous amount of data.
+This can be overwhelming, but the right data can help decision-making and performance measurement.
+Leveraging this data, in conjunction with an integrated marketing strategy, will help you identify the customers who are most interested in paying for your product.

 Headquartered in Boston, Massachusetts, Thought Industries is one of the world’s fastest-growing online learning companies, and is helping everyone from small businesses to Fortune 500’s change how they build, deploy and grow profitable and scalable online learning businesses.
 Today, more than 100+ customers and brands are using the Thought Industries’ Learning Business Platform to transform the way they reach, teach, and engage audiences.